EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 While the server is running, code will immediately be reflected in the browser.

 ## First Steps - Development
-TODO - Make an update to a scene.
+TODO - Explain this better.
+Make an update to a scene.
 Swap out an object.
+Explore the prefabs folder.

-TODO - Talk about building scenes.
+TODO - Lets talk about creating new scenes.

 TODO - Make a new scene.